Clerk of Circuit Court

 4. Additional filing fees may be required if other vital records, such as marriage certificate, need to be amended.

 You must be a resident of Washington County to apply for an occupational license in Washington County.
-If you are revoked for 5 years because you are a habitual traffic offender, you must apply in person at the Clerk of Courts office at the Justice Center, 432 E. Washington Street, Room 3151, Monday through Friday between 8:00 A.M. and 4:00 P. M. The following requirements are needed to apply: An SR22 form showing proof of insurance from your insurance agent, a written statement indicating why an occupational license should be granted and why the judge should believe that previous conduct as a traffic offender will not be repeated, and the $40.00 non-refundable filing fee in check or cash.
+If you are revoked for 5 years because you are a habitual traffic offender, you must apply in person at the Clerk of Courts office at the Justice Center, 432 E. Washington Street, Room 3151, Monday through Friday between 8:00 A.M. and 4:00 P. M. The following requirements are needed to apply: Application for Occupational Operator License, a driving record, a written statement indicating why an occupational license should be granted and why the judge should believe that previous conduct as a traffic offender will not be repeated, and the $40.00 non-refundable filing fee in check or cash.

 For any other suspensions or revocations, you must apply at the Motor Vehicle Department located on Paradise Drive in West Bend, or call 1-800-924-3570.